downshift-js/downshift/README.md

 > NOTE: The original use case of this component is autocomplete, however the API
 > is powerful and flexible enough to build things like dropdowns as well.

-## The new React Hooks API
+### The Hooks API

-Downshift has proven to be a versatile React component which can be used not only for single selection autocomplete, but also for single selection dropdown and the multiple selection variations of each.
-In order to customise the behavior, the developer needs to add more stateful logic to it, however, as each of the variations differ in terms of design patterns.

-In the effort to provide out of the box solutions for each variation, a set of React Hooks are about to be available as part of Downshift.
+In the effort to provide out of the box solutions for each dropdown variation, a set of React Hooks are being added as part of Downshift.
 Each hook will handle a specific dropdown variation and be named accordingly: `useSelect`, `useCombobox`, `useMultipleSelection` etc.

 You can check the progress in the [hooks page][hooks-readme] and contribute!
 If